Metacrafters/genius-devcamp-2025-ohai-challenge/README.md

 1. Use an LLM
 2. Support .png and .jpg formats
 3. Test with the provided documents.
 You can also use your own documents
+4. Respect any additional information that the user gives in their prompt. i.e. "Ignore events that occur on Wednesdays"

 ## Program Input
 1. user prompt (string)